shapeforge/icesl-infillers/README.md

 uniform int u_Pass; // pass being rendered: 0,1,...,numPasses-1
 ```

-The density field (infill percentage) can be accessed as follows:
+The infill percentage parameter (infill _density_) can be accessed as follows:
 ```glsl
 float d = density(world);
 ```
-This returns the density at point 'world'.
-Keep in mind this will be either constant, varying per-layer or controlled by a field.
+This returns the infill percentage value at point 'world'.
+Keep in mind this parameter can be either constant, varying per-layer or controlled by a field.
 The returned value is in [0,100] (percentage).
 The shader can interpret it freely ; but of course users expect it to represent the percentage of infill volume within the part.

 Each infiller is a single file named "shader.glsl" stored in a subdirectory of icesl-infillers.
 These are automatically loaded into the UI.
 The icesl-infillers directory should be in %appdata%\IceSL (Windows) or ~/.icesl (Linux).